Ty France Player Props: Mariners vs. Giants

-The Seattle Mariners, including Ty France (.255 on-base percentage in past 10 games, 77 points below season-long percentage), battle starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+On Tuesday, Ty France (.256 on-base percentage in past 10 games, 78 points below season-long percentage) and the Seattle Mariners face the San Francisco Giants, whose starting pitcher will be Keaton Winn.
+First pitch is at 4:35 PM ET.

-In his last game, he went 1-for-5 with a double and an RBI against the Rays.
+In his last appearance, he reached base in his only plate appearance against the Giants.

 Ty France Game Info & Props vs. the Giants